Role-Based Access Control

 publish:events permission.
 These permissions could then be gathered into a role called

 Marketing Publisher and assigned to the VP of Marketing's assistant.

 RBAC is an additive model, so if you have overlapping role assignments, your effective permissions are the union of your role assignments.

 For example, let's say you have an API that provides data for an event application.
 You create a role of

 Organizer and assign it permissions that allow it to view, create, and edit events.
 You also create a role of

 Registrant and assign it permissions that allow it to view and register for events.
 Any users with both

 Registrant roles will be able to view, create, edit, and register for events.

 Currently, we provide two ways of implementing role-based access control (RBAC), which you can use in place of or in combination with your API's own internal access control system:

-We are expanding our Authorization core feature set to match the functionality of the Authorization Extension and expect a final release in 2019.
+We are expanding our Authorization Core feature set to match the functionality of the Authorization Extension.
 Our new core RBAC implementation improves performance and scalability and will eventually provide a more flexible RBAC system than the Authorization Extension.